catherinism/catherinism.github.io/_posts/2019-06-30-rails_with_js_project_guide.markdown

 gem 'active_model_serializers'
 ```

 Tip: Don't forget to bundle install.
-Also, as I read that Turbolinks doesn't go well with jquery-rails.
+Also, I read that Turbolinks doesn't go well with jquery-rails.
 I don't know exactly why but when I removed it from my Gemfile and application.js, my project ran more smoothly and it stopped me from refreshing my index because it used to not render it via JSON but Rails.

 *  Required directives to the application.js file
 ```